Albert Bates: Life and work

 Bates first came to national prominence in 1978 when he sued to shut down the entire U.S. nuclear fuel cycle from mines to waste repositories.
 The case, which went four times to the United States Supreme Court and was later profiled in a law review article and two books, was ultimately unsuccessful but raised troubling questions about the health effects of nuclear energy and the ethical dimensions — and civil liberties implications — of the federal role in promoting power deployment while actively suppressing and concealing public health effects.

 Bates has played a major role in the ecovillage movement as one of the organizers of the Global Ecovillage Network (GEN), and served as GEN's chairman of the board (from 2002 to 2003) and president (from 2003 to 2004).
 He was also the principal organizer of the Ecovillage Network of the Americas and served as its president (from 1996 to 2003).
 In 1994 he founded the Ecovillage Training Center, a "whole systems immersion experience of ecovillage living."
 He has taught courses in sustainable design, natural building, permaculture and technologies of the future to students from more than 50 nations.

-Bates' Climate in Crisis (1990) was the first book published on web (rolled paper) press using a 100% recycled product without chemically removing clays or inks.
+Bates's Climate in Crisis (1990) was the first book published on web (rolled paper) press using a 100% recycled product without chemically removing clays or inks.
 Since then, he has been planting a private forest to sequester carbon dioxide and related greenhouse gas emissions from travel, business and personal activities.
 At 40 acres under mixed-age, mixed-species, climate-resilient management, primarily being managed for ecosystem services, that forest now annually plants itself as it expands.

 Awards

 In 1980, Bates shared in the first Right Livelihood Award as part of the executive board of Plenty International.
 In 2012, he received the Gaia Award from Gaia Trust of Denmark for his efforts in fostering the ecovillage movement.
+He was named 2024 EcoHero of the Year by a California Permaculture group.